bunsenmcdubbs/bunsenmcdubbs.github.io/_posts/2014-11-20-hacknashville-pickl.md

 ## The Idea

-We came with an concept for a light-hearted web app that faciliated (friendly) competition.
+We came with an concept for a light-hearted web app that facilitated (friendly) competition.
 It's simple.
 Integrate an everyday part of life more seamlessly with web technologies and social media.